dereuromark/media-embed/README.md

 - Vimeo
 - Ustream

-etc. With community driven updates this aims to be a compete and up-to-date service wrapper lib.
+etc. With community driven updates this aims to be a complete and up-to-date service wrapper lib.

 It uses iframes if possible, and has a fallback on the embed object if necessary.